Charlzee/Pride-Trails/README.md

 # Pride Trails
-# YOU NEED THE MOD "More Icons" TO USE THE TEXTURE PACK (version 2.0.0+ of the texture pack)
+# YOU NEED THE MOD "More Icons" TO USE THE TEXTURE PACK (version 2.0.0 or above of the texture pack)
 - There are now 20 pride flag trails:
   - Trail 1: **Rainbow** Pride Flag
   - Trail 2: **Aroace** Pride Flag